 Monet's waterlilies at Giverny

 Monet’s House remains mostly how it was, thanks to a huge restoration effort.
 After his death, his son Michel owned the house and garden but it was left neglected.
 The Second World War destroyed a lot of the gardens, the greenhouses were shattered and the plants had begun to take over.
 Today there is a lot of original furniture, the decoration has been put back as it was, and some of Monet’s paintings are on the walls.
 It is interesting to see the French way of life back in the early 1900s, the large windows and handsome balustrade make for an idyllic rural life.

 The entrance cost for 2015 is €10.20 for adults and €7.50 for children and students with student ID.
-Long queues form to buy the tickets so you can buy them online in advance.
-Or head there early, but a lot of others do this as well.
+Long queues form to buy the tickets on the door, but you can buy them online in advance to skip the lines if you prefer.
+Heading there early in day is often a good idea, but at Giverny a lot of others do this as well.

 What else is there to do in Giverny?